JonathanGobin/JonathanGobin/README.md

 - 📫 How to reach me **Jonathanleegobin25@gmail.com**

-- ⚡ Fun fact **I was on the same basketball team as two NBA champions**
+- ⚡ Fun fact **I was on the same highschool basketball team as two NBA champions**

 <h3 align="left">Connect with me:</h3>
 <p align="left">